Ryhon0/open-emoji-mash/README.md

 ## How do I use it?
 Open Emoji Mash provides scripts to render .svg files and combine the outputs, it's up to you how you want to implement it.
-Additionally it provides the [bases.json file](bases.json), which lists commonly used bases.
-The key is the emoji code and value is the base.
+Additionally, it provides the [bases.json file](bases.json), which lists commonly used bases.
+The key is the emoji code and the value is the base.

 ### How to find a part of an emoji
 1. (Only for base) Check if the code has a value in the bases.json file
-	* If found a value, get the file from bases/shared
+	* If a value is found, get the file from bases/shared
 😂 -> `base/shared/regular.svg`
 2. Convert emoji to code
 	* Convert emoji string to UTF32